Course Catalog » Course Listing for Clinical Pharmacy

 Course will not be offered in: Winter 2022

-Instructor(s): C. Tsourounis Prerequisite(s): Clinical Pharmacy 135A and successful completion of all core courses through fall of P3 year.
+Instructor(s): C. Tsourounis Prerequisite(s): CL PHARM 135A and successful completion of all core courses through fall of P3 year.

 Restrictions: None.
 Activities: Direct - Project, Student - Project